msucgun/poc/README.md

-# poc
+# Welcome to PoC Projects Repository
-This repo indicates PoC Projects for troubleshooting or experimental purpose.
+This repo includes PoC Projects for troubleshooting or experimental purpose.